Grande, grande, grande

-"Grande, grande, grande" is a 1972 Italian song, written and composed by Alberto Testa and Tony Renis.
-It was a No. 1 hit for Mina in Italy and for Shirley Bassey released as "Never Never Never" in the U.K., U.S. and Australia.
-The 1973 Shirley Bassey single achieved sales of over 50,000 copies in Australia, being eligible for the award of a Gold Disc.
+"Grande, grande, grande" (English: "Great, Great, Great") is a 1972 Italian song written and composed by Alberto Testa and Tony Renis.
+It was a number-one hit for Mina in Italy, and for Shirley Bassey in the United Kingdom, United States, and Australia, where it was released under the title "Never Never Never".
+The 1973 Shirley Bassey single achieved sales of over 50,000 copies in Australia, making it eligible for a Gold Disc certification.

 Mina version

-"Grande, grande, grande" was a No. 1 hit on the Italian Singles Chart for Mina in 1972, from her No. 1 self-titled album.
-The single was released in early 1972 and entered the Top 10 the week of 26 February.
+"Grande, grande, grande" was a number-one hit on the Italian singles chart for Mina in 1972, serving as the lead track from her number-one self-titled studio album.
+Released in early 1972, the single entered the top ten during the week of 26 February 1972.